shopsys/shopsys/docs/installation/installation-using-docker-on-production-server.md

 docker rm -f build-php-fpm-container
 ```

+!!! warning
-***Note:** During `build-deploy-part-2-db-dependent` phing target `product-search-migrate-structure` is called and can cause error when you change the type of field to another (eg. you change it from `bool` to `integer`).
-If you need to make this change, please add new field with the correct type and delete the old field instead*
+    During `build-deploy-part-2-db-dependent` phing target `product-search-migrate-structure` is called and can cause error when you change the type of field to another (eg. you change it from `bool` to `integer`).
+    If you need to make this change, please add new field with the correct type and delete the old field instead

+!!! tip
-***Note:** If you need to have freshly exported products in Elasticsearch after deploy, you can call phing target `product-search-export-products` during `build-deploy-part-2-db-dependent`.*
+    If you need to have freshly exported products in Elasticsearch after deploy, you can call phing target `product-search-export-products` during `build-deploy-part-2-db-dependent`.

 ## Logging